HSLdevcom/jore4/wiki/Entur_Tiamat_overview.md

 * GraphQL (web API)
 * In-memory H2 with GeoDB extension used in testing

+The current version of Entur Tiamat has numerous dependencies with critical vulnerabilities.
+They should be updated before it is possible to use Tiamat.

 # How to run Tiamat

 * A couple of SNAPSHOT versions of other Entur libraries needs to be first installed into local Maven repository